• Impex

 In the ICC platform, it is possible to manage both classic USB Protect stations and DataLocks side by side.

 In the following picture we see both a USB Protect station and a DataLock.
 The green arrows added to the screenshot show the icons that help in telling them apart.
-The first icon is a DataLock in a network and the other icon is an USB Protect station.
+The first icon is a DataLock in a network and the other icon is an USB Protect Station.
 Choosing names and having a better description that in this example is also recommended.

 Icc station view